-Make sure the grooves and airway of the seal housing are clean and free from any contaminants (e.g. water, dirt, metal filings, etc.).
-Inspect the seal housing O-rings (supplied) for dirt, damage or other conditions which might cause leaks.
-Generously lubricate the O-rings with oil prior to assembly, then insert them into the grooves of the seal housing.
-NOTE : When assembling the O-rings, be careful not to leave them twisted when seated in the grooves as this could cause excessive wear and leakage.
-Lubricate the seal housing running surface on the Air Locker carrier with oil.
-Carefully install the seal housing by sliding it all of the way onto the bearing journal with a gentle twisting motion until it sits flat against the adjuster nut.
-NOTE : A twisting motion (i.e., a slight rotation while pressing the seal housing on) will allow the O-rings to engage gently and prevent them from twisting.
-Twisted O-rings will result in pre-mature O-ring wear and oil contamination in the air system due to the helical shape formed by the O-ring mould line.
-Rotate the seal housing until the square cutout lines up with the locking tab position at the center of the bearing cap.
-(Fig.9.)
+0.0 motan mig the Ocal Housing and free fr e the grooves and airway of the seal housing are clean rom any contaminants (e.g. water, dirt, metal filings, etc.). e seal housing O-rings (supplied) for dirt, damage or ditions which might cause leaks. ly lubricate the O-rings with oil prior to assembly, then n into the grooves of the seal housing. tl When assembling the O-rings, be careful not to leave hem twisted when seated in the grooves as this could ause excessive wear and leakage.
+Lubricate with oil. the seal housing running surface on the Air Locker carrier seal housi the bearing cups onto the diff, then carefully install the ng by sliding it all of the way onto the bearing journal with visting motion until it sits flat against the bearing cup. tl g C A twisting motion (i.e., a slight rotation while pressing the seal housing on) will allow the O-rings to engage pently and prevent them from twisting.
+Twisted O-rings will result in pre-mature O-ring wear and oil contamination in the air system due to the helical chape formed by the O-ring mould line.